juste-sebastien/my-lib/README.md

 #### Distinctiveness and Complexity:
 ***
+A book is complex to modelize.
+There is author, pages, editor, and genre.
+But a library, contains books and readers.

 The recommendation system is currently based on others users rates, the books category, the author, the publication year, and page number.
 In a few, you can add some tags to book, and recommendator will take care of them to recommend books.